 By Manik Sharma Sep.
 23, 2019

-Last August, Greta Thunberg was a lone 15-year-old sitting outside the Swedish parliament, with a “School Strike for Climate” placard.
-A year on, the world is rallying behind her as she leads one of the biggest climate change protests in history.
+In 2018, Greta Thunberg was a lone 15-year-old sitting outside the Swedish parliament, with a “School Strike for Climate” placard.
+Today she is one of the world's most influential and fearless activists.
 How has this teen managed to do so much in such little time?

 But in Thunberg’s case, her age and condition also make her incorruptible to an extent, perhaps immune to the whims of power, jealousy, and greed.
 BRYAN R. SMITH/AFP/Getty Images